-With 20 school districts in the public school system, more than 40 schools within the Catholic Diocese and several private educational institutions, education is a community priority in Sedgwick County.
-An educated citizenry generally benefits an entire community because typically includes a lower than otherwise unemployment rate and more individuals who get involved, vote and perform community service.
+With 20 school districts in the public school system, more than 40 schools within the Catholic Diocese, and several private educational institutions, education is a community priority in Sedgwick County.
+An educated citizenry generally benefits an entire community because it typically includes a lower than otherwise unemployment rate and more individuals who get involved, vote, and perform community service.

-As of 2012, among residents age 25 and older, 27.2 percent have earned at least a high school diploma.
-In Sedgwick County, 26.8 percent of the population has some college, but no degree, while 6.9 percent has earned an associate's degree.
+As of 2013, among residents age 25 and older, 26.4 percent have earned at least a high school diploma.
+In Sedgwick County, another 26.0 percent of the population has some college but no degree, while 7.0 percent has earned an associate's degree.

-Approximately 19.3 percent of the population has at least a bachelor's degree.
-According to the 2012 American Community Survey, Sedgwick County exceeds the national average by a little over 1.0 percent of those who have obtained a bachelor's degree.
-County also has 9.1 percent of residents who report having a graduate or professional degree.
+Approximately 20.6 percent of residents age 25 and older have at least a bachelor's degree.
+According to the 2013 American Community Survey, Sedgwick County exceeds the national average by 2.2 percent of those age 25 and older who have obtained a bachelor's degree.
+Sedgwick County also has 9.3 percent of residents age 25 and older who report having a graduate or professional degree.

-&lt;sup>2 American Community Survey, 2012
+2 American Community Survey, 2013